BaseMax/BankGraphQLAPI/README.md

 });
 ```

+These tests cover some basic functionality of our GraphQL API, but you should write more tests to cover all possible scenarios and edge cases.

 ## Conclusion

 This GraphQL-based API project provides a secure and efficient way to handle transactions and calculate the balance of client accounts in a bank system.
 The project utilizes TypeScript, NestJS, and MariaDB, and incorporates SQL transactions to ensure data integrity.